 We are always excited when we find new partner organizations that are passionate about our work—and even more excited when our partners find us!
-Based in Nampa, Idaho, Reverend Karen Hunter, runs a small nonprofit called Learning Peace, a free day camp where children age 6-13 learn skills for peaceful living.
-While in the middle of planning a peace camp, she remembered coming across Play for Peace several years ago.
+Based in Nampa, Idaho, Learning Peace is a small nonprofit day camp where children age 6-13 can attend for free and learn skills for peaceful living.
+Reverend Karen Hunter, who runs the camp, remembered coming across Play for Peace several years ago and got in touch once again while in the middle of planning a peace camp.

 “I found Play for Peace online several years ago,” Reverend Hunter said.
 When our Learning Peace organization was looking for a way to expand and continue our program beyond age 13, I knew Play for Peace was the answer.”